wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 16. [Jack or Sword Bean](https://www.wikiwand.com/en/Canavalia_ensiformis)

 ## The Layout

 This backyard space is quite small, having a total area of x m^2.
 However, due to a large well occupying an area of x m^2, the total usable area is x^2m.
 <iframe src="https://giphy.com/embed/ne3xrYlWtQFtC" width="240" height="205" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+This area is eastward facing and shaded on both on its western side and eastern side.
+The western side is however shaded by a much greater degree which means that there is ~6hrs of shade per day; useful information for planning plant selection and placement.